-In February 2012, our board of directors voted to replace the existing long-term incentive plan with a new plan pursuant to which an aggregate of 200,000 shares of our common stock can be awarded to members of our board of directors.
-The new plan is subject to shareholders' approval at our May 2012 shareholder meeting.
+Equity Compensation Plan Information-We have an equity compensation plan, which was approved by our stockholders, pursuant to which an aggregate of 200,000 shares of our common stock can be awarded to members of our board of directors.
+At December 31, 2012, an aggregate of 194,000 shares were available for future award under this plan.
 See Note 14 to our Consolidated Financial Statements.